IIIF/api/source/api/content-state/0.3/index.md

 This form is better suited to scenarios where compactness is important, for example a query string parameter, where it is will be combined with base64url encoding as described in Section 2.3.

-#### 2.2.4 Target URL
+#### 2.2.4 Target URI

-This is the simplest form and is just the URL of a resource.
-The content state may be supplied as a string whose value is the `id` (the URL) of the `target` property only.
-For the example above, this would be the URL `https://example.org/iiif/item1/manifest`.
+ The content state _MAY_ be supplied as a string whose value is the `id` (the dereferenceable URI) of the `target` property only.
+This is the simplest form and is just the URI of a resource.
+For the example above, this would be the URI `https://example.org/iiif/item1/manifest`.
 The client would simply load this Manifest and display it.

-Examples 2.2.2 and 2.2.4 are both URLs.
+Examples 2.2.2 and 2.2.4 are both URIs.
 It is up to the client to recognise that 2.2.4 is a Manifest, whereas 2.2.2 is an Annotation that points to a Manifest.
 The client inspects the `type` property to determine what the de-referenced resource is.

-#### 2.2.5 Limitations of simple URLs
+#### 2.2.5 Limitations of simple URIs

 While supporting many requirements for sharing resources and initializing a client application, the 2.2.4 form is not capable of expressing content states that are part of a IIIF resource, such as a region of a Canvas, or a Canvas URI that is not itself de-referenceable.
 One of the other forms must be used for these purposes.